trvsdnn/frank/README.md

 And you're ready to get to work.
 By default, dynamic templates are served from the `dynamic` folder, static files are served from the `static` folder, and layouts are server from the `layouts` folder.

-When you are done working:
+When you're done working:

     $ frankout <dump_dir>

-to compile templates and copy them, along with static your assets, into `<dump_dir>`.
+to compile templates and copy them--along with static your assets--into `<dump_dir>`.
 Or,

     $ frankout --production <dump_dir>

-to compile & copy, but organized so as to be served up as a static website in production. (e.g. creating `index.html`s)
+to compile & copy over, but organized to work as a static website in production. (e.g. folders named after your views, with an `index.html` inside)

 Views & Meta Data
 -------------------------

-All of your templates, less, sass &c. go into `<project>/dynamic`, by default.
+All of your templates, less, sass &c. go into `<project>/dynamic` by default.
 You can organize them into subfolders if you've got lots.

 ### Views

 Writing views is simple.
-Say you've got a `blog.haml`, in `<project>/dynamic` just browse to `http://0.0.0.0:3601/blog` and your view will be parsed and returned as html.
+Say you've got a `blog.haml` in `<project>/dynamic`; just browse to `http://0.0.0.0:3601/blog` and your view will be parsed and returned as html.

 ### Meta Data

-Frank doesn't have controllers and there are times you need to pass variables around between templates and layouts.
-This can be done with template Meta data.
-Meta data is set using YAML.

-You define your fields at the top a template a separate it from the rest of your template using the Meta delimiter: `META--------`.
-The delimiter can contain as many dashes, or hyphens as you wish.
+Frank was designed to make controllers unnecessary.
+But sometimes it is nice to be able to use variables in your templates / layouts.
+A particularly good case is if you want to set the page title (in your layout) based on the view.
+This is now simple using view meta data.

+Meta fields can go at the top of any of your views, and are written in YAML.
+To mark the end of the meta section, just place the meta delimeter, `META---`, on a blank line.
+You can also use as many hyphens as you'd like (as long as there are at least 3):

-You can access your fields as local variables in the template (if the template language supports it).
+Also, your fields are made available as local variables to all templating languages that support them, both in the view and its layout:

-For example, you might have a template and define a field `title: My Rad Template`, then inside a haml layout, you could create a title tag with the field: `%title= title`
+    view:
+      title: My Rad Page
+      author: My Rad Self
+      ---------------------------------------------META

+      %h1= title
+      %h3= 'By ' + author

+    layout:
+      %title= title + '--My Rad Site'

-Layouts (updated in 0.3)
+Layouts (updated in 0.3!)
 -----------------------------

 Layouts are also simple with Frank.
-By default, just create a `default.haml` (or another language), inside the `layouts` folder and include a `yield` statement.
-Any views will be inserted into it at that point.
+By default, just create a `default.haml` (or `.rhtml` etc.), inside the `layouts` folder and include a `yield` statement.
+Views using the layout will be inserted at that point.

-Layouts can be name spaced with folders:

-a template: `dynamic_folder/blog/a-blog-post.haml`
+You can name-space your layouts using folders:

-would look for a layout: `layouts/blog/default.haml` and if not found use the default: `layouts/default.haml`
+When rendering a view--`dynamic_folder/blog/a-blog-post.haml`, Frank would first look for the layout `layouts/blog/default.haml`, and if not found use fall back on `layouts/default.haml`

-Frank also supports defining layouts on an individual template basis using meta data you can do this by defining a meta field `layout: my_layout.haml` You can disable layouts on a template by using `layout: nil`
+Frank also supports choosing layouts on an view-by-view basis via meta data.
+Just add a meta field called `layout` to the top of the view:

+    layout: my_layout.haml
+    ---------------------------------------------META

+or if you don't want a layout at all:

+    layout: nil
+    ---------------------------------------------META